anira-project/anira/docs/sphinx/usage.rst

 Step 4: Allocate Memory Before Processing
 -----------------------------------------

 Before processing audio data, the ``prepare`` method of the ``anira::InferenceHandler`` instance must be called.
 This allocates all necessary memory in advance.
-The ``prepare`` method needs an instance of ``anira::HostAudioConfig`` which defines the buffer size and sample rate of the host audio application.
+The ``prepare`` method needs an instance of ``anira::HostConfig`` which defines the buffer size and sample rate of the host application.

 We also need to select the inference backend we want to use.
 Depending on the backends you enabled during the build process, you can choose amongst ``anira::LIBTORCH``, ``anira::ONNX``, ``anira::TFLITE`` and ``anira::CUSTOM``.